KoYoungSuk/Blog2/README.md

         You must make own Oracle DataBase Server and Account and Table.
         (Sorry...)

-Sorry for My Bad English.(I am Not American, Canadian, British or Australian!) -> If you are foreigner(Non-Korean), Notice This.
+Sorry for My Bad English.(I am not from English-speaking countries!) -> If you are foreigner(Non-Korean), Notice This.

 This Source code is not copyrighted to Me.
 But Don't use this illegally.